upkie/palimpsest/README.md

 * [WIP](#contributing): key collisions are pretty much left up to the user
 * [WIP](#contributing): shallow and deep copies are not implemented yet

-Check out the [alternatives](#alternatives) below if any of these is a no-go for you.
+Check out the existing [alternatives](https://github.com/stephane-caron/palimpsest#alternatives) if any of these points is a no-go for you.

 ## Installation